 This lemon has a high acidity content, resulting in a sour taste that has both characteristics of limes and lemons.
 You can use Perrine lemons in any sweet and savory recipe that requires lemons.

 Perrine lemons are perfect for marinating seafood as well as adding into poultry, cream-based sauce, olive oil, and salad dressing.
 People often sprinkle it on rice dishes for some acidic notes.
 They add it to beverages such as lemonades, cocktails, and smoothies.

 It is a great idea to freeze the juice in a cube tray and add it to your drinks.
 The zest of Perrine lemons is also amazing.
 They can be a good flavoring for lemon bars, lemon-ricotta cannoli, cheesecakes, and parfaits.

 You can also use the zest to top your favorite savory dishes, such as curries, soups, and pasta.
 It is also a great accompany of fruit, herbs, and seafood, such as passion fruit, apricots, mints, basil, shrimp, and scallops.

 I believe that anyone should store some Perrine lemons in the kitchen.
 To ensure safety, you should also know whether lemon can spoil.
 If you store it in the pantry, it can last for 1 week.
 Refrigerating them will help keep them fresh from 1- 4 weeks.

 21. Volkamer Lemons

 Volkamer lemons are a hybrid between a lemon and a sour orange.
-Because of that, it is very similar to an orange in terms of appearance.
+Because of that, this fruit with V as the first letter is very similar to an orange in terms of appearance.